Catalunya’s Shining Star: Parellada Grape Variety

 Bizkaiko Txakolina is an altogether different proposition.
 It was established in 1994 by a small band of producers keen to revitalize their once noble tradition with the help of contemporary winemaking philosophies.
 Situated entirely in the Vizcaya province, its geographical boundaries spread across the north of the Basque Country and include coastal vineyards near Bilbao.
 Due to the generally high elevation of the vineyards and damp climate, the local style is very bright and tart, with citrus, cox’s apple, and lanolin aromas.

-Our trio is completed by Getariako Txakolina, the oldest Txakoli sub-region in the Basque Country.
+Getariako Txakolina, the oldest Txakoli sub-region in the Basque Country, completes our trio.
 It was created in 1989 to cover a zone of production in the Guipúzcoa province, flanked by the Atlantic and centered around the city of San Sebastian.
 Growers must be careful not to select climats (vineyard sites) that are too close to the ocean, as omnipresent marine air and chilling mists can make it challenging to reach satisfactory levels of ripeness in weaker vintages.
 The best sites are sheltered by coastal hills planted on southeast-facing slopes.
 Expect a mouthful of bracingly acidic white wine, fresh and vibrant as spring dew.

 This summation of the local style continues to define Txakoli for tourists and Basque Country residents.
 But it is not that simple: wines subject to maturation on the fine lees showcase more weight and texture than the ‘fresh and saline’ cliché.
 It is one of the reasons why the category has been so successful in export markets – Txakoli delivers affordable summer drinking for those who seek uncomplicated whites.
 Yet it can offer something more structured and complex if that is desired.